delingren/walle_2/remote_transmitter.md

 }
 ```

-Note that `sendNECRaw()` sends codes that are recognized as  either `9(NEC2)` or `10(ONKYO)`.
+Note that `sendNECRaw()` sends codes that are recognized as either protocol `9(NEC2)` or protocol `10(ONKYO)`.
 I suppose these two protocols are more or less the same and cannot be distinguished from the receiver side.
 The raw code is 32 bits, which is more than enough to encode joystick positions and key presses.

 ![ir_prototype](./media/IMG_0908.jpeg)